Novardok Yeshiva: Post World War II

-Another branch of the yeshiva, the Yeshiva of Far Rockaway in Far Rockaway, New York, is led by Rabbi Yechiel Perr, son-in-law of Rabbi Yehuda Leib Nekritz.
+Also influenced by the Novardok movement is the Yeshiva of Far Rockaway in Far Rockaway, New York, founded by Rabbi Yechiel Perr, son-in-law of Rabbi Yehuda Leib Nekritz.
 The yeshiva is named after Rabbi Yoffen's book, Derech Ayson.
+Rabbi Perr led the yeshiva until he died in May 2024.

 Another branch in the footsteps of Novardok is Yeshiva Madreigas HaAdam in Queens, NY, named after the Alter's mussar compendium, headed by Rabbi Yoffen's grandson, Rabbi Moshe Faskowitz.

 A significant, additional network of Novardok Yeshivas was founded after World War II in France by Rabbi Gershon Liebman, which in its heyday, had 40 schools and 6,000 students.
 Though "Rabenou Guerchon" as he is known in France had founded numerous yeshivos before the war, and had even managed to keep one going during the war, the Beth Yosef-France network found its origins within the newly liberated camp of Bergen-Belsen.
 Relocating to various DP camps, and then through several French cities, the yeshiva became a mainstay of the French Jewish community until today.

-Reb Gershon would travel to Morocco to recruit Jewish students, whose only other option for Jewish education were the irreligious Alliance Israélite schools.
+Reb Gershon would travel to Morocco to recruit Jewish students, whose only other option for Jewish education were the irreligious Alliance Israélite Universelle schools.